OFFERS! offer image Get Expert-crafted assignments

 The company we will be analysing this semester will be: Taylors of Harrogate

 You must analyse the case study company.
-Do not write your assignment on any other company.
+Do not write your assignment for any other company.

 Students on the ‘MSC Corporate Governance’ programme ONLY may choose to analyse the risk profile of their employer.
-This is subject to approval by your seminar tutor.
+This is subject to approval by your module leaders.

-The case study materials will be available on the Module page w/c 4 November 2024 (Week 7).
+The assessment company materials will be available on the Module page w/c 27 October 2025 ( Week 6).

-The case study company is a business that has agreed to be interviewed for the purpose.
+The company has agreed to be interviewed for the purpose.
 The materials in the case study are bespoke for this exercise and based on their current and emerging risk profile.

 • An interview with the company’s representative